McGinty666/Monte-Carlo-Demand-supply/README.md

-o	import from neighbouring company C o	New Reservoir C o	Drought option is probably better a good backup plan to include in any combination given low lead in period (hosepipe ban), Looking at the ML/ Opex for supply  Options there are some clear favourites that should be done as a priority, for example New Resevoir A.
+o	import from neighbouring company C o	New Reservoir C o	Drought option is probably better a good backup plan to include in any combination given low lead in period (hosepipe ban),